ziphra/long_reads/tools.md

 ## Variants annotation
+Data fields are encoded separated by "|";

 ### [vt](https://genome.sph.umich.edu/wiki/Vt)

+Pre-process the vcf file for multi-allelic variants before annotating facilitates variants annotations and downstream analysis.

-Allows to split one position in the VCF for all alternatives alleles, so all possible different variants can be represented by one line each.
+The `vt` toolset allows to split one position in the VCF for all alternatives alleles, so all possible different variants can be represented by one line each.
+See <https://research-help.genomicsengland.co.uk/display/GERE/Variant+Normalisation>

 #### install